Andre0991/vilpy/README.md

 ## Customization
 This section presents some common ways that `vilpy` can be configured.

-There is also the [wiki](https://github.com/Andre0991/vilpy/wiki), with additional configuration examples.
+There is also the [wiki](https://github.com/Andre0991/vilpy/wiki), with additional configuration examples and tips.

 ### Keybindings
 #### Single-key bindings